mintapi/mintapi/README.md

-    imap_folder='INBOX',  # IMAP folder that receives MFA email wait_for_sync=False,  # do not wait for accounts to sync wait_for_sync_timeout=300,  # number of seconds to wait for sync )
+    imap_folder='INBOX',  # IMAP folder that receives MFA email wait_for_sync=False,  # do not wait for accounts to sync wait_for_sync_timeout=300,  # number of seconds to wait for sync use_chromedriver_on_path=False,  # True will use a system provided chromedriver binary that
+	                                 # is on the PATH (instead of downloading the latest version)
+  )

   # Get basic account information